Proudly supported by

 Applications for funding are invited from local not-for-profit organisations and community groups that support communities in designated fire-affected regions.

-- Not-for-profit community-based organisations operating in rural areas of Australia in a Local Government Area (LGA) with a bushfire disaster declaration from September 2019 to January / February 2020;
+- Not-for-profit community-based organisations operating in rural areas of Australia in a Local Government Area (LGA) with a bushfire disaster declaration from September 2019 to January / February 2020 (refer to this list);

 - Organisations with an ABN or Incorporation Certificate;